Towards a more algebraic footing for quantum field theory: The formal and diagrammatic Fourier transform: univariate case

 {\mathsf{O}} {\mathsf{Q}}

 {\tfrac{1}{2}} We consider a combinatorial bijection that acts on connected labelled graphs.
 In view of its r\^{o}le on Feynman diagrams, we propose to refer to it as a \emph{combinatorial Fourier transform}.
-To lend further support to this terminology, it will be shown that it possesses properties analogous to those of the analytic Fourier transform $(\FT f) (y) := \frac{1}{\sqrt{2\pi}} \int_\bbR f(x) e^{-i\,xy} dx\quad\mbox{for every $y\in\bbR$}$.
+To lend further support to this terminology, it will be shown that it possesses properties analogous to those of the analytic Fourier transform $(\FT f) (y) := \frac{1}{\sqrt{2\pi}} \int_\bbR f(x) e^{-i\,xy} dx\quad\mbox{for every $y\in\bbR$}$ and that it agrees with $\FT$ on the physically particularly important Hilbert space $L_2(\mathbb{R})$ of square integrable functions.
+In fact we will prove more, namely the analogues of: